 • Pharmaceutical research or development.

-• Be currently based in Australia, or have made significant contributions to science, healthcare, or public health in Australia.
+• Be currently based in Australia or New Zealand, or have made significant contributions to science, healthcare, or public health in Australia or New Zealand, even if currently residing overseas.

 • Be at an early-to-mid career stage, typically defined as within ten (10) years of conferral of highest degree (PhD, MD, or equivalent).
 Consideration will be given to applicants whose careers have been interrupted or who have followed non-linear pathways, including career changes, parental leave, or other significant personal or professional circumstances.

-• Have no substantiated findings of professional or academic misconduct or breaches of relevant ethical principles or guidelines.
+• Have no substantiated findings of professional misconduct or breaches of ethics.

-• Be available and willing to attend the Canberra Events in November 2025, including the reception at Parliament House and the Prize announcement dinner.
-Novo Nordisk will cover reasonable travel and accommodation expenses as outlined in Section 7 of these Terms and Conditions linked below.
+• Be available and willing to attend the Canberra events on 13 October 2026, including the Finalist reception, Prize announcement dinner, and Alumni Breakfast on 14 October 2026.
+Novo Nordisk will cover reasonable travel and accommodation expenses.